CalSol/braintrain/lab1.md

   - To view Serial output we will use minicom.
 Open up a terminal window and install it with `brew install minicom`.
   - Open up a serial terminal by typing in `minicom -b 115200 -D \dev\tty.usb` and then press tab to autocomplete the device name.
 If you have trouble ask someone.
   - To exit minicom, press `ESC-Shift-z`, and then use the exit command `Shift-x`
+  - There are other alternatives such as [SerialTools](https://apps.apple.com/us/app/serialtools/id611021963?mt=12) and `screen`.

 - For Linux:
   - You're a power user, you probably already know how.
 There's also way too many Linux distros out there with subtly different behaviors (like serial terminal permissions!).